What is the Early Childhood Development Internship In Africa all about?

 What skills do I need to be a Teaching Intern in Africa?

 Interns should have some experience in early childhood development or education either as a student or as a practitioner.
 You will be working at a more strategic level helping to develop the curriculum and local staff so you should have completed at least 1 year of study or have practical experience of working in the field.
 You will be supported during your placement by a dedicated mentor and will have the opportunity and be expected to use your own initiative.
 Bring a positive attitude, love of children, and team working skills to make the most out of this placement.
-Interns will need to bring their own laptop to work on materials and your presentation.

 You will be asked to submit a full CV/resume and letter of motivation upon application plus any documentation that will support your application.
 You will be asked to attend a telephone interview to discuss your experience and assess your suitability for this amazing internship.